 The Poor in Spirit

 Before I venture forth, the title above might be misleading to some Catholics who are well aware of Ignatian spirituality.
 Its definition for spiritual poverty: that being the complete dependence upon God.
 Ignatian spirituality wants the complete emptying of ourselves so that God might fill us.
-The spiritual poverty I refer to is the lack of centricity with the holy Spirit, or God Himself.
+The spiritual poverty I refer to is the lack … Continue reading The Poor in Spirit

 The Cause for the Spirit

 It’s clear I’ve read too much on this world.
 There is a certain bliss in ignorance, isn’t there?
 I say this because in looking around, it’s easy for me to find more misery than blessing.
-It seems odd to me that mankind chooses to speak in the public square more of his misfortune than his fortune?
-Does he not know his blessings?
-This public square of ours – communications – has less civility than a boxing match.
-At least in boxing you shake hands before you proceed to pummel that next door neighbor in the ring of your existence.
+It seems odd to me that mankind chooses to speak in the public square more of his misfortune than his … Continue reading The Cause for the Spirit

 The Problem of the Spirit

 Worrying about evil is, quite frankly, small potatoes in comparison to a much greater human condition that plagues the vast majority of mankind; the absence of any consciousness of the spirit.
+We pursue a path of consciousness that solely imbues our intellect and passions as the arbiters of our existence, and in extension, that of … Continue reading The Problem of the Spirit

 Mary and Her Spirit